AcroMedia/ansible-role-dkim/README.md

   Optional.
 For servers that need to sign mail from domains that don't have their own key (ie. a web server with multiple virtual hosts on it).

-  If used, end users will see things like:
+  Caveat: If you use the "wildcard sign all" option, email recipients may see things like:

   ```
   From: sender@somedomain.com (via example.org)